v v v

 The Seven Lively Artists have been an integral part of the Central

-Pennsylvania art community for more than 50 years.
+Pennsylvania art community for nearly 60 years.
 Although their artwork

 encompasses a variety of subjects and styles, they are known for their passion